-Regardless of age all children need a passport to travel internationally.
+So you’re ready to travel internationally with your child?
+Regardless of age, all children need a passport to travel outside of the US.
 Minors under the age of 16 apply for a Child’s Passport.
+Here is an easy guide to applying for your child’s passport.

 What You Need to Apply